pivlab/onboarding/onboarding.md

 Our lab is dedicated to advancing precision medicine through the development and application of novel machine-learning methods.
 Our primary focus is on developing novel algorithms and tools that integrate genetic studies with multi-omics data to unravel the complex interplay between genetics and disease.
-By harnessing the power of computational analysis and systems biology, we aim to pave the way for personalized diagnostic and therapeutic approaches to complex diseases.
+We aim to pave the way for personalized diagnostic and therapeutic approaches to complex diseases by harnessing the power of computational analysis and systems biology.
 We incorporate the latest advancements in machine learning and knowledge discovery to model the emergent complexity of biological systems with the aim of advancing our understanding of disease pathology and improving human health.

-To accomplish this, we will prioritize writing high-quality code and conducting robust and reproducible analyses, ensuring that our research is conducted within reproducible environments.
+To accomplish this, we will write high-quality code and perform robust and reproducible analyses, ensuring our research is conducted within reproducible environments.
-By adopting such practices, we aim to provide biologists who use our methods and webservers with a high level of confidence in our results and processes.
+By adopting such practices, we aim to provide biologists who use our methods and web servers with high confidence in our results and processes.
 Therefore, we are committed to maximizing openness and accessibility by making our source code available to the scientific community.

-When disseminating our findings through publications and webservers, we will not only share the final results but also provide complete access to the reproducible environments that generated those results.
+When disseminating our findings through publications and web servers, we will not only share the final results but also provide complete access to the reproducible environments that generated those results.
-We recognize that trust is paramount, and to maintain that trust, we will present analytical code that we can take pride in.
+We recognize that trust is paramount, and to maintain that trust, we will present analytical code in which we can take pride.
 As such, we will furnish reviewers and the scientific community with all the source code necessary to recreate the figures presented in our papers resulting from computational analyses.
 By adopting a transparent and reproducible approach through reproducible environments and open-source code, we aim to foster a culture of trust, collaboration, and verifiability in the computational biology research field.

 # Expectations

 **Your role:** We expect that you will take primary responsibility for the success of your research project and career development.
 As a member of the lab, you are expected to participate fully in the team.
-In general, lab members are expected to follow weekday working hours that include 9:30AM to 4:00PM in their local timezone to facilitate discussion within the group.
+In general, lab members are expected to follow weekday working hours that include 9:30 AM to 4:00 PM in their local timezone to facilitate discussion within the group.
-We will aim to schedule meetings that respect these hours to the extent possible between the Eastern and Pacific timezones, recognizing that certain meetings (weekly kick-off and demo day) may fall outside of these hours in certain timezones.
+We will aim to schedule meetings that respect these hours to the extent possible between the Eastern and Pacific time zones, recognizing that certain meetings (weekly kick-off and demo day) may fall outside of these hours in certain timezones.
-In no cases should recurring meetings be scheduled that routinely fall outside of 8:00AM to 5:00PM for any lab member working within the continental United States.
+In no cases should recurring meetings be scheduled that routinely fall outside of 8:00 AM to 5:00 PM for any lab member working within the continental United States.

 **Milton's role:** Milton's goal is to facilitate your success as well as that of your project.
-Within your project, Milton will serve as a sounding board for ideas, will help you plan your project, and will help to devise experiments to test your hypotheses.
+Within your project, Milton will serve as a sounding board for ideas, help you plan your project, and help devise experiments to test your hypotheses.
-To facilitate your success, Milton will help you to plan your training, to devise a career plan that can take you to where you want to go, to advise you on your project-risk portfolio, and to provide guidance on other elements of career and project development as needed.
+To facilitate your success, Milton will help you to plan your training, devise a career plan that can take you to where you want to go, advise you on your project-risk portfolio, and provide guidance on other elements of career and project development as needed.
-Milton is by training a software engineer and, as time allows, he will also provide feedback on your code if you request it.
+Milton is by training a software engineer and as time allows, he will also provide feedback on your code if you request it.

-**Deadlines:** Our lab aims to develop a reputation for high-quality science that is well presented.
+**Deadlines:** Our lab aims to develop a reputation for high-quality science that is well-presented.
 For this, abstracts for meetings must be shared with all co-authors, including Milton, at least one week prior to the deadline for submission.
 Failure to abide by this guideline will result in missing whatever the opportunity in question is.